-If you wish to suggest an "Other" future use option for the site, Community Engagement Strategy are RE2 Private Recreation).
-Financial community Engagement Strategy
+I you wish to suggest an "Other" future use option for the site, Coge munity Engagement Strategy are RE2 Private Recreation).
+Financial course allowed within the

 Opportunities and Challenges

 Opportunities and Challenges in Community Engagement

 Council acknowledges that stakeholders have differing views which need to be considered.
 While it may not be possible to satisfy all points of view, we will create a safe space for our community to share opinions.